Link Search Menu Expand Document

 Rule order

-The rule execution order depends on three factors: the rule order that was set in the pricing rules, the rule order in which product clusters are carried out, and the rule order in which customer clusters are carried out.
-The product clusters are always executed bottom-up, from the products, back up through the product clusters to All Products.
+The rule execution order depends on three factors: the rule order that was set in the pricing rules, the rule order in which Product Categories are carried out, and the rule order in which customer clusters are carried out.
+The product clusters are always executed bottom-up, from the products, back up through the Product Categories to All Products.
 Contrarily, the execution order of customer clusters is top-down.
 First, the rules for All Customers will be carried out, followed by lower clusters and specific customers.
 This entails that a pricing rule for the product Usage for All Customers will be carried out first, which could then be followed with a pricing rule for the product Usage for a specific customer.
 When these two rules are put on the same rule order, the engine will choose the most appropriate rule and use the customer-specific rule only.

 Sequentially, the rule order will be carried out as following:

-- The set pricing rule order, where the lowest number will be executed first.
+2. The set pricing rule order, where the lowest number will be executed first.
 This order can be set in the minus.

 Figure Pricing Rules 13: Rule execution order visualization